Poles vote in a high-stakes election that will determine whether right-wing party stays in power

 At one polling station on the southern edge of Warsaw, people could be seen apparently declining to vote in the referendum, casting just two ballots into the assigned boxes.
 Voters were offered three ballots, one for the Sejm, one for the Senate and one for the referendum.

-Exit poll results by global polling research firm Ipsos will be announced on state broadcaster TVP and commercial stations TVN and Polsat when polls close at 9 p.m.
-(1900 GMT).
-The margin of error is plus or minus 2 percentage points.
+Exit poll results by global polling research firm Ipsos will be announced after polls close.

 Individual parties need to get at least 5% of votes to win seats in parliament, coalitions need at least 8% of votes.